Choreomundus - International master in Dance Knowledge, Practice, and Heritage

 Choreomundus investigates dance and other movement systems (ritual practices, martial arts, games and physical theatre) as Intangible Cultural Heritage within the broader contexts of Ethnochoreology, the Anthropology of Dance, Dance Studies, and Heritage Studies.

-The programme is offered by a consortium of four universities recognised for their leadership in the development of innovative curricula for the analysis of dance.
+The current programme (2012-2018) is offered by a consortium of four universities recognised for their leadership in the development of innovative curricula for the analysis of dance.

 Choreomundus focuses on fieldwork and formal analysis of movement, and engages with a variety of theoretical and methodological frameworks.
 The programme develops an appreciation of dance that is comparative, cross-cultural, applied, and embodied, and gives students the tools for making sense of intangible heritage within a culturally diverse world.

 The programme aims to provide practical skills to observe, analyse, document, and evaluate dances.
 It will equip students to analyse dance as knowledge, practice and heritage and to promote different modes of knowledge transmission adapted to local contexts.
 A broader aim is to equip students for global challenges and cultural encounters.
 Employment opportunities exist worldwide within higher education and research, heritage and tourist industries, local and national agencies and public bodies which deal with safeguarding of Intangible Cultural Heritage.

 Applicants should hold a undergraduate first degree in Dance, Anthropology or related subjects, or equivalent professional experience.
 The primary language of instruction is English, and an introduction to French, Norwegian, and Hungarian is provided.